Skip to main content

 Each third-party library must reside in a dedicated directory under the contrib/ directory of the ClickHouse repository.
 Avoid dumping copies of external code into the library directory.
 Instead create a Git submodule to pull third-party code from an external upstream repository.

 In the latter case, we aim to isolate custom patches as much as possible from upstream commits.
-To that end, create a branch with prefix clickhouse/ from the branch or tag you want to integrate, e.g. clickhouse/master (for branch master) or clickhouse/release/vX.Y.Z (for tag release/vX.Y.Z).
-This ensures that pulls from the upstream repository into the fork will leave custom clickhouse/ branches unaffected.
-Submodules in contrib/ must only track clickhouse/ branches of forked third-party repositories.
+To that end, create a branch with prefix ClickHouse/ from the branch or tag you want to integrate, e.g. ClickHouse/2024_2 (for branch 2024_2) or ClickHouse/release/vX.Y.Z (for tag release/vX.Y.Z).
+Avoid following upstream development branches master/ main / dev (i.e., prefix branches ClickHouse/master / ClickHouse/main / ClickHouse/dev in the fork repository).
+Such branches are moving targets which make proper versioning harder.
+"Prefix branches" ensure that pulls from the upstream repository into the fork will leave custom ClickHouse/ branches unaffected.
+Submodules in contrib/ must only track ClickHouse/ branches of forked third-party repositories.

 Create patches of third-party libraries with the official repository in mind and consider contributing the patch back to the upstream repository.
 This makes sure that others will also benefit from the patch and it will not be a maintenance burden for the ClickHouse team.